Energy deficiency is not just a problem of third world countries.

 An increase in energy expenditure can be due to a variety of factors such as:

-- Exercise regimes: over training, increased work load e.g over steep terrain
+- Exercise regimes: over training, increased work load e.g cycling over steep terrain or running over longer distances.

 - Increased demands: due to growth, pregnancy and breast-feeding